jrfnl/clearPHP/_rules/good-practices/no-useless-use.md

 {% endhighlight %}

-It is recommended to keep the number of `use` statement to a minimum.
+It is recommended to keep the number of `use` statements to a minimum.

 ### Rule Details